KarenSafaryan/Spatial_Sparrow/README.md

 ## Description of the setup

+This should show a labeled picture of the setup.

+## Data saving and automatic copy

+This should say what gets saved where and what is automatically copied and when.

 ## Settings and description

 Settings can be set from Bpod (mat files in Bpod Local/Settings).